-Your student with dyslexia may be prepared for college and even been accepted into their college of choice, but what about paying for college?
+Your student with dyslexia may be prepared for college and even be accepted into their college of choice, but what about paying for college?
 Let’s take a look at options for financial aid for students with dyslexia.

-Thank you for joining me on for this 10-day series on Preparing Your Student With Dyslexia for College Success.
+Thank you for joining me for this 10-day series on Preparing Your Student With Dyslexia for College Success.
 To read the whole series, click here.

-Many private scholarships are available that grant money to students based on their particular strengths, interests, disabilities and other characteristics or qualities.
-The following is a list of scholarships particularly for students with learning disabilities.
+Many private scholarships are available that grant money to students based on their particular strengths, interests, disabilities, and other characteristics or qualities.
+The following is a list of scholarships, particularly for students with learning disabilities.

 First Stop – FAFSA

 Federal student aid is one way to cover the cost of college.
 Your first stop should be filling out the Free Application for Federal Student Aid (FAFSA).
 This application allows you to determine your eligibility for Pell Grants, federal student loans, and other student aid.
 This application can be filled out online.

 Pell provides grants, which do not have to be paid back, to students who can demonstrate financial need.
 Students can qualify for up to a maximum of $5,550 per school year.
 Need is determined based on the resources which a (dependent) student’s family can contribute to the cost of attending college.
 An independent student’s aid amount is based on their own financial resources.

 After selecting colleges of interest, find out what kinds of financial aid your college offers and try to work with the school to better suit your needs.
 It is important to maximize grant aid before you borrow to pay for the cost of college.
 It is also important to use federal student loan programs before borrowing from private sources.
 Federal student loan programs often provide better terms and conditions and offer more protections for borrowers who might fall behind on their loan payments after school.
 Overall think before you borrow with these tips from CollegeBoard.org.